aarchmon/JAMMS-Tool/README.md

     * 2.5 = Moderately Aggressive
     * 3 = Aggressive

 Each risk profile assigns different allocation to risk assets such as stocks and crypto to a more conservative asset like bonds.
 For example, we assigned higher weighting to riskier assets like crypto and stocks for an aggressive profile and vice versa for conservative investor.
-We used SPY ETF (S&P 500 Index) as a proxy for stocks, Bitcoin as a proxy for crypto assets, and AGG ETF (US Aggregate Bond Index) as a proxy for bonds.
-The dataframe is limited to 11/20/2015 to 12/28/2020 due to lack of historical data for Bitcoin only dating to 11/20/2015 in GOOGLE FINANCE

 ![SPY AGG BTC df](./Images/SPY_AGG_BTC_df.png)

 ### Gather, clean, consolidate Dataframe for SPY, AGG, BTC
 Resources:
+=GOOGLEFINANCE(ticker, [attribute], [start_date], [end_date|num_days], [interval])
+Close prices between 12/31/2010 to 12/31/2020 gathered from GOOGLEFINANCE and exported as CSV.
+We used SPY ETF (S&P 500 Index) as a proxy for stocks, Bitcoin as a proxy for crypto assets, and AGG ETF (US Aggregate Bond Index) as a proxy for bonds.
+The dataframe is limited to 11/20/2015 to 12/28/2020 due to lack of historical data for Bitcoin only dating to 11/20/2015 in GOOGLEFINANCE

-    * SPY.csv
+    * SPY.csv (close price, timeframe = 11/20/2015 - 12/31/2020)
-    * AGG.csv
+    * AGG.csv (close price, timeframe = 12/31/2010 - 12/31/2020)
-    * BTC.csv
+    * BTC.csv (close price, timeframe = 12/31/2010 - 12/31/2020)

 * Plot daily return
 combined_daily_return = combined_df.pct_change().dropna()